dotnet/docs/docs/languages/csharp/expression-trees-execution.md

 ## Execution and Lifetimes

-You execute the code by invoking the delegate created you called `LamdbaExpression.Compile()`.
+You execute the code by invoking the delegate created when you called `LamdbaExpression.Compile()`.
 You can see this above where `add.Compile()` returns a delegate.
 Invoking that delegate, by calling `func()` executes the code.